wmrfreem/WordGrid/README.md

 	- wordgrid.exe m n
 	- Ex. wordgrid.exe 3 3
 	- The file dict.txt is expected to be in the same folder as wordgrid.exe
+		- Feel free to supply your own word list and compare the number of grids
 	- Sample output for 3x3, 3x4, 4x4 grids are provided in sampleoutput/.

 References: